Category Archives: OiNK Pre-Release

 Mainly nonsense of course, but the actual facts included here are really interesting.
 The pedigree behind OiNK’s editorial team was second-to-none, reassuring anyone unsure of this barmy new comic which was so different to anything else on the market.

 I also love the idea of them hiring Uncle Pigg, only for him to take over and force them to work for him!
-Thanks again to Steve for sharing this and for sending me the images of the contents.
+Thanks again to Steve for sharing this and sending me the images of the contents.

 I hope you’ve enjoyed this look at another part of OiNK’s launch and don’t forget to check out all of the other pre-release posts which include everything from contemporary interviews and articles to advertisements and comic crossovers.